-- PSIS operates as a financial services organisation, offering depositors interest bearing accounts and borrowers interest bearing loans. - In January 1996, PSIS introduced transaction fees because it had small or low activity deposit accounts whose transaction and maintenance costs exceeded the benefit or advantage that PSIS gained from these accounts.
+- 1. PSIS operates as a financial services organisation, offering depositors interest bearing accounts and borrowers interest bearing loans. - 2.
+In January 1996, PSIS introduced transaction fees because it had small or low activity deposit accounts whose transaction and maintenance costs exceeded the benefit or advantage that PSIS gained from these accounts.

-- holders from undertaking multiple small transactions as the processing of these transactions was a significant cost to PSIS on an annualised basis.
+- 3. The fees were introduced to discourage account holders from undertaking multiple small transactions as the processing of these transactions was a significant cost to PSIS on an annualised basis.
 Account holders who undertake a certain level of business with PSIS (referred to as "valued customers") are not liable for these fees.
-This policy is in line with a number of PSIS's competitors, being the major trading banks. - Under PSIS's company constitution there is a requirement that all account holders subscribe for a single share in PSIS.
+This policy is in line with a number of PSIS's competitors, being the major trading banks. - 4.
+Under PSIS's company constitution there is a requirement that all account holders subscribe for a single share in PSIS.
 Accordingly, all account holders are shareholders of PSIS. - 5.
 Presently, PSIS applies transaction fees to the following transactions (set out in the Fees Brochure, dated July 2002):